jdaw1/placemat/Documentation/not_glasses.md

 The parameters `PrePourShowBackgroundTexts` and `PrePourShowDroplets` also apply to the one-circle pages.

-This is the only page type for which there isn&rsquo;t a `PageType`: the size of each page is determined by the size of its circle.
+This is the only page type for which there isn&rsquo;t a `PaperType`: the size of each page is determined by the size of its circle.

 <div style="clear: both;"></div>